dpretet/axi-crossbar/README.md

     - A master can be restricted to a memory map subset
     - An acccess to a forbidden area is completed by a DECERR
 - Switching logic IO interfaces can be pipelined to achieve timing closure easier
+- Don't garantee completion ordering when a master targets multiple slaves with the same AXI ID (!).
+A master should use different IDs and reorder the completion by itself

 Further details can be found in:
 - the architecture [chapter](doc/architecture.md)